-3. Major utility transmission or distribution investments should be supported by:
+3. Major utility investments in generation, transmission or distribution investments should be supported by:

-- a.
-Utility DER and distribution roadmapping processes, which include pilots, demonstrations, and planned smooth and equitable roll-out of services and programs based on documented results of pilot and demonstration projects. - b.
+a.
+Utility DER and distribution roadmapping processes, which include pilots, demonstrations, and planned smooth and equitable roll-out of services and programs based on documented results of pilot and demonstration projects.

+- b.
 DER potential and forecast studies to defer or support investments. - c.
 Open and inclusive stakeholder processes. - d.
 Subsequent incremental steps to reduce the chance of large investment technological obsolescence or supplier bankruptcies and product failures.

-4. DER Planning
+4. DER Planning and Valuation